Returning to Shapes: An Introduction to Methods and Deep Copy

 • So modifying one instance modifies the others.

-Rule of thumb: For mutable types, set them to None.
-This is why we set child1 and child2 to None as well, since they are attributes that are user defined classes.
+Rule of thumb: For mutable types, set them to None as the default and initialize to a fresh object inside __init__.
+This is why we set child1 and child2 to None as well, since they are attributes whose type is a user-defined class.

 class Tree: